Staples Ink Cartridge Recycling Rewards Program Update

 Total

-My April expenses were higher than I’d prefer .
-I missed my goal of keeping my monthly expenses under $1000 for the first time this year.
-I did at least meet my main goal of keeping my expenses under the minimum wage level of $1274 a month.
+My May expenses were much higher than I’d prefer.
+I missed my goal of keeping my monthly expenses under the minimum wage level of $1274 a month for the first time this year.